Dog Behaviour - Retaliation.

 "After pestering for the last 2 months, the pet shop operator gave up asking me to persevere," Mrs Wong replied.
 "He recommended a dog trainer.
 We are very happy as his method worked very well."

 Was this a case of separation anxiety or boredom?
 Or both?
-The vet asked for more details.
+I asked for more details.
 These were as follows:

 History.